vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/A-Generic-State-Machine.md

 So then, instead of programming the SM executor ourselves with a specific set of instructions as we did with the mFibonacci SM, the Generic SM executor is programmed to read arbitrary instructions encapsulated in some program (depending on the capacity of the SM or the SM's context of application).
-As mentioned above, each of these programs is written, not in a language like Javascript, but in the zkASM language.
+As mentioned above, each of these programs is initially written, not in a language like Javascript, but in the zkASM language.